Congrats! Your Shopify store is up and running. We hope your products are flying off your virtual shelves.

 If you sell a product, chances are you have to deal with sales tax.
-Forty-five U.S. states and the District of Columbia all require merchants to charge sales tax to buyers.
+Forty-six U.S. states and the District of Columbia all require merchants to charge sales tax to buyers.
 As a merchant, you are only required to charge sales tax in states where you have “sales tax nexus” (which is just a fancy way of saying “significant presence.”)

 Every state has a slightly different definition of nexus, but most states consider merchants to have sales tax nexus in their borders if they a physical presence such as an office, employee, or warehouse.
 Some states even consider that selling at a craft fair or tradeshow constitutes nexus.
 States use sales tax collected to pay for things like schools, roads and public safety, so it’s often in their interest to broaden their definition of nexus.